matew17/bootcamp-workshop/README.md

 This is the final of a series of applications made for a Yuxi Global Angular Bootcamp

+You can check how this works here : https://matew17.github.io/bootcamp-workshop/

 ## Set up the project :smiley_cat: :smiley_cat:

 If you want to check this project out locally and change some stuff, you can download the code.